welltory logo

 What is a bad RMSSD score?

 When it comes to high HRV, many reasons can cause a spike in your heart rate and HRV.
-A 2019 research demonstrates an interesting correlation between negative news and an increase in RMSSD measures.
-It suggests that the average human is more physiologically activated by negative than by positive news stories.
-Participants exhibited higher variability in heart rate during negative news stories than during positive news stories.
+2019 research found an interesting correlation between negative news and an increase in RMSSD.
+It suggests that the average person has a stronger physiological response to negative rather than positive news stories.
+Participants exhibited higher variability in heart rate during negative news stories than positive news stories.

 Why do we use RMSSD?